farankhalid/zoho-attendance-sync-service/README.md

 - **sync_function/** - Contains the Python source code for the Lambda function (`sync/app.py`, etc.).

-- **template.yaml** - The SAM template that defines the Lambda function, IAM role, and scheduled event (cron job).
+- **template.yaml** - The SAM template that defines the Lambda function, IAM role, and scheduled event (every 5 minutes cron job).

 - **.env.example** - A sample environment file containing the necessary environment variables.
 Copy or rename this to `.env` and replace with your actual values before deploying.